Resilience

 75% of Florida’s residents live in counties along its coasts.

-Nearly 60% of Florida’s small businesses were in Hurricane Milton’s path, affecting almost 1.5 million employees, and up to 40% of small businesses never reopen after a major disaster.
+Nearly 60% of Florida’s small businesses were in Hurricane Milton’s path, affecting almost 1.5 million employees.

 Florida leads the nation in home insurance costs, driven by storm exposure, and property value losses from severe weather are projected at $10–$30 billion by 2030, and up to $80 billion by 2050.